Things To Do In Wroclaw, Poland [Guide By Locals]

 Tumski Bridge

-Another great thing to do in Wrocław is exploring Tumski Bridge (pl.
-Most Tumski) which connects Ostrów Tumski with Sand Island (pl.
+Another great thing to do in Wrocław is explore Tumski Bridge (pl.
+Most Tumski) which connects Cathedral Island with Sand Island (pl.
 Wyspa Piasek).
-It’s also called Lovers Bridge.
-Not that long ago it was full of padlocks that lovers left there to celebrate their feelings.
-After the renovation dwarfs are keeping an eye out for those wanting to hang a padlock again.
-From the bridge, you can admire lovely views over the Oder river, Bulwar Dunikowskiego, and part of the Nadodrze district.
+It’s also called Lovers Bridge as not that long ago it was full of padlocks that lovers left there to celebrate their feelings.
+It’s not the case anymore and after the renovations dwarfs keep an eye out for those wanting to hang a padlock again.

-Tumski Bridge in 2022
+Bridge in 2022

-Tumski Bridge in 2017 was full of padlocks
+Tumski Bridge in 2017 full of padlocks

 Bridge in 2017, bending under the weight of padlocks

-University of Wrocław Botanical Garden
+Botanical Garden of the University of Wrocław

 Xawery Dunikowski Boulevard

 Along the boulevard, you’ll also find marinas with kayaks to rent, and boats in which you can go on a cruise.
 For the great panoramic views climb a small hill, Bastion Ceglarski, right next to the marina with kayaks – from there you can admire Ostrów Tumski and the crown of the Panorama Racławicka building.
-Close to the Peace Bridge, you’ll also find unique sculptures created by Polish artist, Magdalena Abakanowicz.

 Xawery Dunikowski Boulevard in Wroclaw